sunyiqiang/OpenDuo-Web/README.md

  2. Ensure that your device has one of the following browsers:

-  - Chrome 58 or later
+  - Google Chrome 58 or later
   - Firefox 56 or later
   - Opera 45 or later
   - Safari 11 or later